 When choosing bait for bobcats, it’s important to consider what the cat is most likely to eat.

 These five types of bait are known to be successful, but you may want to experiment with different baits to see what works best in your area.

 How To Choose The Right Location To Lure A Wild Bobcat?

-If you’re looking to lure a wild bobcat for viewing or hunting, it’s important to select the right location.
+If you’re looking to lure a wild bobcat for hunting or viewing, it’s important to select the right location.
 Here are five tips to help you choose wisely:

 - Choose an open area.
 Avoid selecting a spot in a heavily wooded area, as this will make it difficult for the bobcat to see your bait from a distance.
 An open area with good visibility is best.